Carretera Austral Chile Travel Guide

 The region boasts diverse ecosystems, from dense temperate rainforests and fjords in the north to vast steppes and glaciers in the south.
 Each section has its own unique natural character.

-The road itself is a monument to human determination in overcoming Patagonian isolation.
+The road is itself a monument to human determination in overcoming Patagonian isolation.

 The Carretera Austral corridor is a worldwide example of conservation.
 Efforts by Tompkins Conservation created new national parks, protecting vast tracts of wilderness and rewilding native species.